alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 Looking deeper at the config above, we identify the entry point of our application, or _app.js_ as we linked in our _index.html_ previously, and define a location and file name for the eventual bundled output (app.bundle.js, in this case).

 We also add a few configs for the dev server, specifically where to find our root HTML file, as well as the option to use _historyApiFallback_ for redirecting to our _index.html_ file on page refresh.
-Otherwise, the browser will request the HTML file from the server at the wrong location, and our users will get an ugly 404 error 😳.
+Otherwise, the browser will request the HTML file from the server at the wrong location, and we'll get an ugly 404 error 😳.

 Finally, the _HTMLWebpackPlugin_ allows us to customize the _index.html_ file created during the build by pointing to a template.